 Equal employment opportunity and treatment shall be practiced by the College regardless of race, color, national origin, religion, sex, sexual orientation, age, disability, veterans’ status, genetic information or marital status if the employee, with or without reasonable accommodation, is able to perform the essential functions of the position.

 The President will appoint an employee to serve as the officer in charge of compliance with the Americans with Disabilities Act of 1990, the Americans with Disabilities Act Amendments Act of 2008 (ADA), and Section 504 of the Rehabilitation Act of 1973.
 The President will also designate a Title IX coordinator to comply with the requirements of Title IX of the Education Amendments of 1972.
-The Title IX coordinator will investigate complaints communicated to the district alleging noncompliance with Title IX.
+The Title IX coordinator will ensure complaints communicated to the College alleging noncompliance with Title IX are investigated in accordance with federal and state law(s).
 The name, address and telephone number of the Title IX coordinator will be provided to all students and employees.

 END OF POLICY